Tōin Kinkata: Life

-Kintaka entered the court in 1294 under Emperor Fushimi.
+Kinkata entered the court in 1294 under Emperor Fushimi.
 In 1298, he was transferred to Emperor Go-Fushimi's Kurōdodokoro.
 Under Emperor Go-Nijo, he was appointed Sachūben (intermediate controller of Sadaijin's cabinet) between 1306 and 1308; later, under Emperor Hanazono, he was appointed Sadaiben (administrator of leftist ministries) and, in 1309, promoted to Sangi.

 In 1310 he was named Chūnagon, and in 1314 he was promoted to Gondainagon (substitute Dainagon) in 1318.
 Between 1318 and 1326 during Emperor Go-Daigo's rule, he was named Tōgūbō (春宮 坊, tutor to the Crown Prince).
 That same year, he became the adopted father of Ano Yasuko, a consort of Go-Daigo.
 In 1325, he became effective as Dainagon.